ropensci/rtika/README.md

 metadata = fromJSON(json[1])
 ```

-Structure of the metadata, or meta-meta-data 🤯 .
+Structure of the metadata, or meta-metadata 🤯 .

 ``` r
 str(metadata) #data.frame of metadata